 Nothing substitutes for hands-on instruction, usually from a nurse.
 Be sure to reach out to hospital, rehab or home health nurses and ask for help understanding what you need to do and how to do it.

-Caregiver Checklist No. 5: You should be connected with community resources that can be of help.
 A variety of resources for caregivers are available in many communities: local Area Agencies on Aging, which offer assistance accessing services; centers on independent living, which help people with disabilities; and disease-focused groups such as the Alzheimer’s Association, among other organizations.

 But too often, “it’s not at all clear where families should turn when they get a diagnosis,” Gitlin said.
 “No one tells them who they should contact or which resources might be most helpful.”